Special Forces - Cold War to Recent Past:

 The Beret I had for the longest time, and could never put together with a jacket?
 Or a good story for it, and now it has disappeared?
 But the next uniform was entirely obtained because I never got that one together!

-During the 1980s, the 7th Special Forces Group supported the democratic governments of Central America fighting communist insurgencies.
-From 1981 through 1992, participated in many counterinsurgency operations during the Civil War in El Salvador.
+During the 1980s, the 7th Special Forces Group supported the democratic governments of Central America in their efforts to resist communist insurgencies.
+From 1981 through 1992, I participated in many counterinsurgency operations during the Civil War in El Salvador.

 U.S. ARMY, Special Forces Operator, Halo / HAHO & Nucellar Qualified :